Python Quickstart: Australian Emergency Data in 5 Minutes

 print()

 The response is a GeoJSON FeatureCollection.
-Each feature has a geometry (Point or Polygon) and properties with title, event type, severity, warning level, source agency, and timestamps.
+Each feature has a geometry (Point or Polygon, or null when the source logged no location) and properties with title, event type, severity, warning level, source agency, and timestamps.

 2. Filter by State and Event Type